 ICP Number

 The ICP number is to be used in the Executive Summary, ICP Cover Page, ICP Evaluation, and ICP Consolidated Evaluation.
 The ICP number will be represented by the letter M followed by a four digit year and a two digit sequence number beginning with 01 at the beginning of each calendar year.
 The next two characters indicate the ICP is a change and the change number.
-The last two characters specify whether the document is an ICP, an Evaluation, or a Consolidated Evaluation and identifies the CC/S/A that originated the ICP.
+The next character specifies whether the document is an ICP, an Evaluation, or a Consolidated Evaluation and identifies the CC/S/A that originated the ICP.
+The last character identifies the ICP originator.

 ICP Numbering Convention